RayMairlot/Node-Pong/README.md

 #Node Pong!

-With the Blender Game engine probably being phased out in the not too distant future an alternative game making experience is needed in Blender.
-Once again (but really for the first time), I come to the rescue and present an unoriginal yet mind-altering game of agility, wits and literally unending fun, all based in Blender's *Node Editor*.
+With the Blender Game engine probably being phased out in the not too distant future, an alternative game making experience is needed in Blender.
+Once again (but really for the first time), I come to the rescue and present an unoriginal, yet mind-altering game of agility, wits and literally unending fun, all based in Blender's *Node Editor*...

+...*Node Pong*:

 ![Node pong demo](nodePongDemo.gif)